Training Organizations to Innovate

 “So far over 3,500 of our people have been trained in the “Breakthrough to New Ideas” seminar Roger developed for us.
 This program enables our employees to use their creative insights in everyday work activities to fulfill the company’s philosophy of constant improvement, or Kaizen.”

 Develops World Class Products and Saves $1/2 Million a Year

-Dave Newcomer hired me to do a series of creativity sessions for the R&D managers at the Mead Paper Company based in Chillicothe, Ohio.
+Dave Newcomer hired me as an Innovation Consultant to do a series of creativity sessions for the R&D managers at the Mead Paper Company based in Chillicothe, Ohio.
 Dave asked me to conduct a series of Creative Problem Solving training sessions with his staff.
 When one of Mead’s customers asked the company to produce a paper with a 95% brightness level, the first response was that it couldn’t be done.
 The customer was a large customer and if Mead was not able to meet the customer’s request, chances are the customer would find another supplier.

 Dave asked me to come into work with his research staff, sales staff and production staff to conduct an idea generating session to come with ways to meet the customer’s request.
 Arrangements were made and I facilitated a session with about 100 participants.
 After a short session on how to generate ideas, I worked with the entire group of 100 people to use the “brainwriting” technique to generate ideas.

 In approximately 30 minutes over 3000 ideas were generated.
 The R&D staff then evaluated the ideas and a number of innovative approach were uncovered.
 As a result the team improved the brightness of Mead’s paper and developed a new line of products that were superior to any of Mead’s competitors.
 Mead redefined the standard for integrated paper mill products and in the process came up with a new process for producing paper that not only increases paper brightness, but saves more than $500,000 per year.